Hib vaccine

 Print this page

-Haemophilus influenza type B vaccine (commonly called Hib vaccine) is used to prevent infections that are caused by the bacteria (bug) Haemophilus influenzae type B. Haemophilus influenzae is the name of a group of bacteria that can cause mild to very serious illness.
+Haemophilus influenzae type B vaccine (commonly called Hib vaccine) is used to prevent infections that are caused by the bacteria (bug) Haemophilus influenzae type B. Haemophilus influenzae is the name of a group of bacteria that can cause mild to very serious illness.
 The most common strain is type B (also called Hib).
 Hib can cause a range of infections from mild ear infections to serious bloodstream infections or meningitis.
 Find out more about Haemophilus influenzae.

 • Vaccination is the best method for preventing infection and reducing the seriousness of illness if you become infected.
 Vaccination against Hib is 90–100% effective in decreasing the risk of disease up to 6 years of age.